This Master of Arts degree course is structured to build on existing technical skills in drawing and painting.

 HAW Hamburg‘s Department of Design offers students an up-to-the-minute, interdisciplinary higher education with a broad range of modules available.
 Its currently 37 professors and 74 freelance lecturers teach Master’s students in the disciplines of fashion, costume, textile and communication design, illustration, photography, graphic printing, art history and clothing technology.
 Our graduates are rounded professional personalities ready to tackle the cultural, societal and technical challenges of our time and find aesthetically and technologically innovative, business-compatible and environmentally sustainable solutions.

-This degree course explores key questions relating to the aesthetics of a variety of design sub-disciplines and to future possibilities for interdisciplinary interconnections.
-It analysis art and design in their socio-cultural contexts and examines their societal relevance in our day.
+This degree course explores key questions relating to the aesthetics of a variety of design subdisciplines and to future possibilities for interdisciplinary interconnections.
+It analyses art and design in their sociocultural contexts and examines their societal relevance in our day.
 Visual communication and modes of thinking, the new technologies driving today’s various communications platforms, interactive design formats and innovative design solutions of outstanding aestietic quality are at the heart of the work you will do.

 The course has three branches, Communication Design, Illustration, and Fashion, Costume and Textile Product Design, each of which has its own separate curriculum consisting of seminars, projects and group presentations.
-Modules fall into four groups: artistic concept creation, theory, Master’s project, and Master’s Forum.
+The modules fall into four groups: artistic concept creation, theory, Master’s project, and Master’s forum.
 The focal areas particular to each branch enable you to specialise or to work across disciplines.

-Focal areas in the Communication Design branch are as follows:
+Focal areas in the Illustration branch are as follows: